 - FOLIO will not update the associated overdue policy and lost item policy, because it could cause the patron to be liable for more money than they had expected when they first borrowed the item.

 - FOLIO will update scheduled notices.
 The notice policy UUID is not stored on the loan.
-Instead, FOLIO reads the applicable notice policy from the circulation rule and updates scheduled planned notices as part of the renewal transaction.
+Instead, FOLIO reads the applicable notice policy from the circulation rule, removes the previous notices, and then creates the appropriate notices to run on the new dates.

 Example: An undergraduate becomes a graduate student